 This revised Relief Implementation Plan (RIP) was developed in accordance with the Canadian NPA Relief Planning Guidelines.
 This RIP is a set of activities and deliverables established by the Relief Planning Committee (RPC) that are required to provide relief to the exhausting NPA.
 The objective of the NPA Relief Planning Process is to ensure an adequate supply of CO Codes and telephone numbers is always available to the Canadian telecommunications industry and users.

-This RIP is based on the May (Current) 2020 R-NRUF that moves the Projected Exhaust Date (PED) of NPA 709 to February 2024.
+This RIP is based on the January 2023 General Numbering Resource Utilization Forecast (G-NRUF), published 29 March 2023, that advanced the Projected Exhaust Date (PED) of NPA 709 from November 2028 to December 2024 and triggered a Jeopardy Condition.

+Telecom Decision CRTC 2017-23

+On 2 February 2017 the CRTC issued Telecom Decision CRTC 2017-23 in which it determined that relief for area code 709 in Newfoundland and Labrador is to be provided by implementing a distributed overlay of new area code 879.

+Telecom Decision CRTC 2021-13

+On 18 January 2021 the CRTC issued Telecom Decision CRTC 2021-13 in which it determined that: relief planning for area code 709 in Newfoundland and Labrador is to be indefinitely deferred until the area code re-enters the relief planning window.

 Purpose of RIP

-The purpose of this RIP is to revise the relief date and establish a framework and timeframe for implementing relief for NPA 709.
-This RIP addresses the:
+The purpose of this RIP is to determine the Relief Date and establish a framework and timeframe for implementing relief for NPA 709.
+This RIP addresses the implementation of new NPA Code 879 as a distributed overlay on the NPA 709 region.

-Introduction of mandatory 10-digit dialling for all local calls originating within and to the NPA 709 region prior to the introduction of new NPA Code 879.

-Implementation of new NPA Code 879 as a distributed overlay to the NPA 709 region.

 This RIP contains a revised Relief Implementation Schedule (see Section 4).
 This RIP also contains a modified Consumer Awareness Program (CAP) (see Attachment 1) and Network Implementation Plan (NIP) (see Attachment 2).